chisaiki/AlgorithmsStudy/Sorting/Merge Sort/Notes.md

 Divides the array in half recursively: log n levels of recursion
 At each level, you process all n elements total

 The n in O(nlogn) represents a linear pass through all elements in the input.
 The log(n) portion represents the number of times the input is split or reduced in size

+Merging each of the subarrays takes O(n) time where n is the combined number of elements in the two subarrays because we have to compare each element of each subarray in order to combine them into one sorted array.

 ## Space Complexity
 $O(N)$